Jaytheway/JPLSpatial/README.md

 - For an example of integrating **Services** take a look at [SpatialManager.h](https://github.com/Jaytheway/JPLSpatial/blob/main/Spatialization/include/JPLSpatial/SpatialManager.h)
 ## Compiling
 - Some includes can be used as is as a single header include in your project.
-- For now Services and other high level APIs depend on utilities from [JoltPhysics](https://github.com/jrouwe/JoltPhysics)
+- Depends only on the standard template library.
+- Tests optionally can be ran with Jolt passing `-DTEST_WITH_JOLT=ON` flag.
-- Compiles with Visual Studio 2022, other compiles haven't been tested
+- Compiles with Visual Studio 2022, other compiles haven't been tested.
 - Uses C++20
 ## Updates
 JPLSpatial library is going to be updated as the need for more features matches my time availability to work on them.